erroronline1/caro/readme.md

 ### 3.1.6.1 Passwords
 > O.Pass_1 Strong password guidelines MUST exist for authentication using a user name and password.
 These SHOULD be based on current best practices.

-* Login tokens are a sha256 hash encrypting a random number amongst others, are 64 characters long and consist of numbers and characters.
+* Login tokens are a sha256 hash encrypting a random number amongst others, 64 characters long and consist of numbers and characters.
+Pins are randomly generated and no shorter than 5 integers.

 > O.Pass_2 To set up authentication using username and password, the strength of the password used MAY be displayed to the user.
 Information about the strength of the chosen password MUST NOT be saved.

-* Login tokens are always generated by the system on request of an authorized administrative user.
+* Login credentials are always generated by the system on request of an authorized administrative user.

 > O.Pass_3 The user MUST have the option to change their password.

-* Login tokens can be renewed by authorized administrative users only.
-Login tokens are exportable as a physical qr-code.
-To prevent unwanted spread or misuse, this option is only available to authorized users.
-An updated token may be basically one phone call away if necessary.
+* Login credentials can be renewed by authorized administrative users only.
+Since the credentials are exportable as a physical qr-code and to prevent unwanted spread or misuse, this option is only available to authorized users.
+Updated credentials may be basically one phone call away if necessary.

 > O.Pass_4 Changing and resetting passwords MUST be logged without logging the password itself.

-* Login tokens can be renewed by authorized administrative users.
+* Login credentials can be renewed by authorized administrative users.
 Logging changes is not reasonable.

 > O.Pass_5 If passwords are stored, they MUST be hashed using a hash function that complies with current security standards and using suitable salts.